Skip to Content

 5. A Dozen Leaves

 If you want to encourage new growth and more blooms, keep the number of leaves growing on your violet to around a dozen or so.
-New leaves and blooms only come from the very top crown of the plant.
+New leaves and blooms only come from the very top crown of the plant as it grows in a rosette.

 To remove the leaves, you’ll need to look at the plant from the side for the lowest growing leaf on the stalk.
 You can simply snap it off with your hands or use a clean Xacto knife or scissors.
 Continue removing leaves, working your way up until you’ve got roughly a dozen left.